AnatoleSerial/anatoleserial.github.io/src/lancer/garage/intro_assumptions.md

 layout: base_nav.njk
 eleventyNavigation:
   key: Introduction
   excerpt: Why are we doing this?
-Which of LANCER's assumptions can we challenge?
+And, how?
   parent: LANCER Garage
   order: 1
 ---